bowers-illinois-edu/egap-latex-guide/latex-guide.md

 Reference: Matt West @ https://lagrange.mechse.illinois.edu/latex_quick_ref/
 ```

-In this version, which Jake uses, there are different git branches for
+An alternative approach uses git branches for
-different versions, and a single Makefile for all tasks (from turning the paper
+different versions, and a single `Makefile` for all tasks (from turning the paper
-into a pdf file via LaTeX, to creating figures, etc.)
+into a pdf file via LaTeX, to creating figures, etc.).
+See also the discussion in @bowers2016future, section 3.

 ```{bash}
 paper_topic_name_dir_name              | string used for repo, tex, and bib files